paolo7/GPPG/README.md

 Both `P` and `P'` need to be basic conjunctive graph patterns (a set of triple patterns).
 Black nodes are not supported, and each triple in `P'` cannot have more than one occurrence of the same variable (e.g. triple `<?v1, :a, ?v1>` is not allowed in `P'`).

+GPPG can be used to determine the applicability of a rule on a dataset defined by a graph schema.
+It allows to predict the effect of the application of a rule, and therefore reason about the subsequent applicability of other rules.

-## Running the script
+## Running the scripts

-The script is written in Python 3, and it requires the `rdflib` library.<sup>1</sup>
+The scripts are written in Python 3, and they requires the `rdflib` library.<sup>1</sup>

+The `GPPGimplementation` script contains the algorithm to solve GPPG problems.

+The `RuleApplicability` script contains the algorithm to expand a graph schema with a given set of rules using the GPPG solver algorithm.

 ### Test cases

-The script contains a number of test cases that are automatically evaluated when the script is run.
-To remove them, delete all the lines after `# Algorithm finished, test script below:`.
+The `GPPGimplementationTest.py` and `RuleApplicabilityTest` scripts contain a number of test cases that are automatically evaluated when the script is run.

 Sample results of the test cases [here](results.txt) (Python console output).